ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 rosie copy <suite-id>/<branch>
 ```

-where `<suite-id>` and `<branch>` are specific to the chosen model configuration and can be found in the respective [Run a Model documentation](/models/run-a-model/).
+where `<suite-id>` and `<branch>` are specific to the chosen model configuration and can be found in the respective [Run a Model documentation](/models/run_a_model/).

 !!! tip
     To copy from the default branch (`trunk`), omit the `/<branch>` portion of the command.

-After running this command, a text editor will open in your terminal (by default, the editor will be Vim- if you're unfamiliar with Vim, see [this quick guide](https://eastmanreference.com/a-quick-start-guide-for-beginners-to-the-vim-text-editor)), where you can define metadata for the new configuration.
+After running this command, a text editor will open in your terminal, where you can define metadata for the new configuration (the default text editor is _Vim_, and [this quick guide](https://eastmanreference.com/a-quick-start-guide-for-beginners-to-the-vim-text-editor) is a good reference is you're unfamiliar with it).
 The metadata fields are expressed as `key=value` pairs, pre-filled with values copied from the original configuration.
 You can modify these values or add new metadata as needed.
 Note that `owner`, `project` and `title` are required keys.
 ```
 owner=<MOSRS-username>
 project=<project-name>